 Short-term research or professional development scholarships are intended for technical and university students (option A) or researchers who have completed a doctorate no more than five years before the deadline for the competition (option B).
 The research or professional development must be conducted in an institution other than the one at which the student was enrolled when he or she applied.

 The duration of this scholarship is for up to four months, for $3,000 (Canadian) per month.
 The scholarship is not renewable.

 Visit the programme website here.

-Outward Mobility Funding
+Outgoing Mobility Funding

-Visiting RLS-Science colleagues outside of Québec
+Visiting RLS-Sciences colleagues outside of Québec

 Bavaria-Québec Program for Short-Term Research Missions | Bavarian Research Alliance and Fonds de recherche du Québec Nature et technologies

 Open Call: Deadline 10 November, 2017